target/flottbot-docs/content/rules/anatomy.md

   - admin-team

 start_message_thread: true # start a new thread on the message that triggered the rule

+ignore_threads: true # will prevent the rule from triggering inside threaded messages

 direct_message_only: false # will only reply via direct message if enabled

 output_to_rooms: # this is an array of rooms/channels you want messages to be sent into in Slack.